Q: How do you know if someone’s vegan?

 Why are you vegan?

-I came to realise that eating, drinking or using things made from or by other animals causes immense suffering, and that it’s easy not to eat, drink or use those things.
+I realised that eating, drinking or using things made from or by other animals causes immense suffering, and that it’s easy not to eat, drink or use those things.

 Other reasons people sometimes give for being vegan are because they’re concerned about climate change, or for their health.
 Climate change is a great reason to be vegan: it’s hard to reconcile concern about climate change with not being vegan.
-Health-wise, a vegan diet can be healthy, but there are healthy and unhealthy vegan diets, just as there are healthy and unhealthy omnivore diets.
+As far as health is concerned, a vegan diet can be healthy, but there are healthy and unhealthy vegan diets, just as there are healthy and unhealthy omnivore diets.

 Do you think non-vegans are evil?